DAM (band)

-DAM raps primarily in Arabic, but also in English.
+DAM raps primarily in Arabic, but also in English and Hebrew.
 DAM has released more than 100 singles and three albums—Dedication, Dabke on the Moon and Ben Haana Wa Maana—as well as an EP—Street Poetry.
-DAM's lyrics are largely protest-driven, and their songs were centering around fighting against oppression, Israeli occupation, racism, poverty, drugs, and for women's rights.
+DAM's music is focused on Palestinian identity, culture, and resistance, and the group has frequently used their music and profile to raise awareness of the Palestinian cause, often performing their music in collaboration with activist groups.
+The name DAM is an acronym for "Da Arab MCs" that also means "enduring" or "everlasting" in Arabic or "blood" in Arabic and Hebrew.

 In January 2017, they signed with the London-based independent record label publishing and services, Cooking Vinyl.
-For their UK and EU touring schedule, the band is represented by X-Ray Touring.